Which Cross-Coupling of an Enolate is Best? A Deep Dive into Selectivity and Efficiency

 2. Claisen Condensation: Ester-Enolate Coupling

 The Claisen condensation is another crucial reaction involving enolate coupling, but this time featuring an ester as the electrophile.
-This reaction produces β-keto esters.
+Plus, this reaction produces β-keto esters.
 A strong base, such as sodium ethoxide, is typically used to generate the enolate.

 Mechanism: Similar to the aldol condensation, the enolate attacks the carbonyl carbon of the ester.
 The resulting tetrahedral intermediate collapses, eliminating an alkoxide, and the resulting enolate is subsequently protonated.